-There are two types of Program Violations: Intentional and Unintentional.
+There are two types of program violations that may be committed by a client: intentional and unintentional.
 DTA is authorized to issue an Intentional Program Violation (IPV) if it is found, after a hearing, that a client purposefully made a false or misleading statement or representation or concealed or withheld facts to obtain benefits for which they did not qualify.
-During state fiscal year 2020, approximately 233 cases were closed due to an IPV resulting in \$300,481.76 in savings.
-Generally, three IPV findings will lead to permanent disqualification from our programs.
+During fiscal year (FY) 2021, approximately 168 cases were closed due to an IPV resulting in \$52,415.23 in savings.
+Generally, three IPV findings will lead to permanent disqualification from DTA programs.

 When a program violation is identified but is not found to be intentional, it is characterized as an Unintentional Program Violation (UPV).
-Another 781 cases were closed or had reduced benefits due to a UPV in state fiscal year 2020, resulting in \$ \$618,356.94 in savings.
+Another 630 cases were closed or had reduced benefits due to a UPV in FY2021, resulting in \$ \$632,784.56 in savings.

 The number of cases closed as a result of IPV and UPV declined significantly as a result of the agency's response to the COVID-19 public health emergency, which included temporary suspensions of targeted policies and procedures aimed at mitigating adverse actions against families at a time of increased need.
-Relatedly, the Department temporarily suspended administrative disqualification unit (ADU) hearings, the process through which fraud investigations are dispositioned.
+As these policies and procedures began to be reinstated as a part of the Department's phased reopening strategy, PI is prepared to handle an increase in the number of cases referred to the division as referrals may return to pre-COVID levels.